lmccart/vibe-check/automate/readme.md

 ## Load multiple windows in kiosk mode

-First build multibrowse: `bash build-multibrowse.sh`
+First build multibrowse: `bash build-multibrowse.sh` If you have a problem building multibrowse, make sure to restart the shell so `pip` is available.

 Then run `bash open-chrome.sh`.